-206 Rule 49.32B of the Rules of the Court of Session
+216 Rule 49.32B of the Rules of the Court of Session

-Sheriff court procedure
+Sheriff Court procedure

-- An application for an order relating to parental responsibilities and parental rights is a family action as defined in the Ordinary Cause Rules for the sheriff court207.
-Chapter 33 provides procedure in family actions208. - On 30 May 2018, the Scottish Civil Justice Council launched a Consultation on the Case Management of Family and Civil Partnership Actions in the Sheriff Court209.
-The consultation period will conclude on 22 August 2018 and it is anticipated that substantial changes will be made to procedural rules in respect of family actions following thereon. - Under the current rules, in the ordinary course of a family action in the sheriff court which includes an application for a section 11 order, the proceedings will come before the sheriff for a child welfare hearing210 shortly after a notice of intention to defend is lodged.
-At a child welfare hearing, the sheriff is required to "seek to secure the expeditious resolution of disputes in relation to the child by ascertaining from the parties the matters in dispute and any information relevant to the dispute"211.
-The sheriff may: - (a) "Order such steps to be taken, make such order, if any, or order further procedure, as he thinks fit, and" - (b) Ascertain whether there is or is likely to be a vulnerable witness who is to give evidence and make orders relating thereto212. - All parties, including the child if he or she has indicated a wish to attend, are obliged to attend the child welfare hearing personally unless they excused from attendance on cause shown.
+- 53. An application for an order relating to parental responsibilities and parental rights is a family action as defined in the Ordinary Cause Rules for the sheriff court.217 Chapter 33 provides procedure in family actions.218 - 54.
+In the ordinary course of a family action in the sheriff court which includes an application for a section 11 order, the proceedings will come before the sheriff for a child welfare hearing219 shortly after a notice of intention to defend is lodged.
+At a child welfare hearing, the sheriff is required to "seek to secure the expeditious resolution of disputes in relation to the child by ascertaining from the parties the matters in dispute and any information relevant to the dispute."220 The sheriff may: - i.
+"Order such steps to be taken, make such order, if any, or order further procedure, as he thinks fit, and" - ii.
+Ascertain whether there is or is likely to be a vulnerable witness who is to give evidence and make orders relating thereto221. - 55.
+All parties, including the child if he or she has indicated a wish to attend, are obliged to attend the child welfare hearing personally unless they excused from attendance on cause shown.
 The purpose is to enable the sheriff to hear directly but informally from the parties themselves.
-The majority of interim orders in terms of section 11 of the 1995 Act are made at child welfare hearings in the sheriff court. - 10 Again, there is no CAFCASS or similar service in Scotland.
-The court may appoint a child welfare reporter to report on the views of the child and/ or specific questions
+The majority of interim orders in terms of section 11 of the 1995 Act are made at child welfare hearings in the sheriff court. - 56.
+There is no CAFCASS or similar service in Scotland.
+The court may appoint a child welfare reporter to report on the views of the child and/or specific questions relating to the welfare of the child and the orders sought.222 Child welfare reporters are appointed from a panel of solicitors (and sometimes social workers) who have been subject to enhanced disclosure and are members of the PVG scheme.
+The panel list is maintained by the Scottish Courts and Tribunal Service on behalf of the Sheriff Principal of the sheriffdom in which the application is being heard.223